casanovalx/better-control/README.md

 # 🫴 Usage

-`control` or `better-control` command will run the gui application. use `control --help` or `better-control --help` to see more specific launch commands you can use with stuff like waybar
+`control` or `better-control` command will run the gui application. use `control --help` or `better-control --help` to see more specific launch commands you can use with stuff like waybar.

+You can use `betterctl` to update or uninstall the application.

 ### Keybindings